Introduction

 - Which features will be difficult to implement?

-- Can you think of any code or conceptual reference points that might be useful to the presenter?
+- Can you think of any code or conceptual reference points that might be useful?

 - Do you see any missed opportunities? ("Since you're already doing X, you could easily extend that to Y…")